Financial advice

 Write-up providing targeted knowledge and directional guidance

-Follow-up email Q&A available for 1 month after delivery of write-up
+Email support for 10 days after delivery of write-up

 Fixed fee based on an allotment of 7 hours at $300/hour